Silvio Berlusconi Fast Facts

 1996 - Loses the election for prime minister to Romano Prodi.

-December 1997 - Is sentenced to 16 months for accounting fraud at Fininvest.
+December 1997 - Is sentenced to 16 months in prison for accounting fraud at Fininvest.
 The sentence is later suspended.

-July 1998 - Is sentenced to two years and four months and fined $5.6 million for corruption/illegal party financing, then is sentenced to two years and nine months for bribing tax inspectors.
+July 1998 - Is sentenced to two years and four months in prison and fined $5.6 million for corruption/illegal party financing, then is sentenced to two years and nine months for bribing tax inspectors.
 An appeals court overturns the corruption charges in October 1999.
 The bribery conviction is thrown out in May 2000.

 May 13, 2001 - Wins the general election with 18.5 million votes to become prime minister of Italy.